FilledStacks/dart_flutter_workshops/futures/04b_error_handling/instructions.md

 ## 1. Using catchError function

 Similar to the `.then` function you can also call the `.catchError` function on a Future.
-This function takes in a callback function that passes the error as an object and expects you to return a value that is the same type as the future.
+This function takes in a callback function that passes the error as an object and expects you to return a value that is the same type as the future. _This is a "Catch all" solution where you cannot specify the type of error you want to catch._

 ```dart
 myBoolFuture().catchError((error) {